 George C. Marshall Jr. biography

 George C. Marshall Jr. was born on December 31, 1880, in Uniontown, Pennsylvania.
-He graduated from the Virginia Military Institute in 1901 and married in 1902.
-After serving in World War I, Marshall served as the U.S. Army's chief of staff during World War II.
-From 1947 to 1948, he served as U.S. secretary of state.
-His European Recovery Program was called the Marshall Plan.
+A graduate of the Virginia Military Institute, he served in both world wars, rising to the post of U.S. Army chief of staff.
+After the war, he served as the secretary of state and crafted the "Marshall Plan" for European recovery.
 In 1953, Marshall received the Nobel Peace Prize.
 He died in Washington, D.C., on October 16, 1959.

 George Catlett Marshall Jr. was born in Uniontown, Pennsylvania, on December 31, 1880.
 The youngest of three children, he was initially a disappointment to his parents with his mischievous behavior and poor performance in school.
 When he entered the Virginia Military Institute in 1897, however, he vowed to succeed.
 His first year at the school was at a difficult one, but Marshall was determined to learn military rules and follow orders.
 By the end of the first year, he was at the top of his class.